 The recipient of the SDS Authenticated Key shall perform the following processing steps:

-Verify the contents of the OpenPGP Modification Detection Code packet against the SHA-1 hash of the three preceding packets.
+Verify the contents of the OpenPGP Modification Detection Code packet against the SHA3-384 hash of the three preceding packets.
 If the integrity protection checks fail, discard the Security Data Stream Packet.

 Calculate the hash of the OpenPGP Literal Packet using the algorithms specified in the OpenPGP One-Pass Signature Packet.